Get Started

 Only hand over payment when performance outcomes have been achieved (outlined and defined as explained above).
 Ensure your contract says that your payment schedule and terms will be tied to those outcomes.

-Key Procurement Negotiation Takeaways
+Key Procurement Contract Negotiation Takeaways

 We’ve covered a lot in this guide, so let’s break it down simply.
 The most important part of procurement negotiation isn’t anything you’ve read in a negotiation book.
 Successful negotiation has nothing to do with at-the-table tactics but rather with negotiation preparation and knowledge of both parties’ needs.